On Lorentz Variability of Magnetically Dominated Relativistic Outflows

+In addition to flux variability, Lorentz transformation of a stationary spatially structured magnetic field naturally produces temporal evolution of the observed polarization properties.
+Lorentz mapping leads directly to variability of the Stokes parameters and polarization angle.
+Unlike the flux variability, which is intrinsically periodic, the polarization angle evolution is generally non-periodic.
+Consequently, a stationary magnetic structure may produce smooth polarization angle swings or rotations in the observer's frame purely as a result of relativistic projection effects, even though the underlying magnetic configuration remains stationary in the comoving frame.
+Interestingly, the polarization-angle variability depends strongly on the bulk Lorentz factor, introducing an observational bias toward rapid polarization angle swings in highly relativistic jets. }

-This effect is naturally suited to high-frequency and quasi-periodic variability in relativistic jets, since the observed timescale is set by Lorentz mapping of spatial magnetic structure rather than by intrinsic plasma dynamics or light-crossing constraints.
+Variability described in the present paper is naturally suited to high-frequency and quasi-periodic behavior in relativistic jets, since the observed timescale is set by Lorentz mapping of spatial magnetic structure rather than by intrinsic plasma dynamics or light-crossing constraints.
 Consequently, very short observed timescales can arise in super-relativistic flows without requiring rapid physical evolution in the co-moving frame.
-These results identify a new relativistic effect in which Lorentz mapping of magnetic structure alone generates observable variability, providing a direct diagnostic of relativistic outflows.
+While the present analysis employs a specific idealized helical (Beltrami) configuration, extensions to more general magnetic structures may enable inference of magnetic topology from observed variability.
+These results identify a new relativistic effect in which Lorentz mapping of magnetic structure alone give rise to observable variability, providing a direct diagnostic of relativistic outflows.